 Comes in: Flavored and unflavored varieties

 Wins points for: Soy milk is a complete protein (like cow's milk) and fiber; it's also low in sodium and can help reduce LDL, or "bad" cholesterol.
-A 2018 study compared the nutritional profiles of soy, almond, rice and coconut milk and found that soy came out on top.
+A study in the Journal of Food Science and Technology compared the nutritional profiles of soy, almond, rice and coconut milk and found that soy came out on top.
 After cow's milk, which is the most nutritious, it was the clear winner.
 It's also the highest in protein of the alternative milks tested, with about 8 grams for an 8-ounce serving.

 Loses points for: Soy is considered a phytoestrogen (or plant-sourced estrogen), and the soy estrogens in soy milk can affect hormonal balance.
 "It's also one of the highest milks in terms of fat and is lowest in calcium," Seti says.